 MSR Windburner Ceramic Skillet design

 The skillet has a ring welded to the bottom of it that fits around the Windburner stove system, but it doesn’t have the same fins that the boil pot has.
-Still, there’s good heat transfer, and I suspect the ring helps prevent the thin aluminum from warping.
-The way the ring fits over the stove makes the pan very stable.
+Still, there’s good heat transfer, and the way the ring fits over the stove makes the pan very stable when it’s new.

-The skillet uses the same proprietary detachable handle that MSR has been using for years.
+The skillet uses the same proprietary detachable handle that MSR has been using on its pots and pans for years.
 I’m not a big fan.
 It is light, but if you fold it over, then you’re going to scratch the non-stick surface of the pan.
 If you detach it, the handle is an awkward L-shape that digs into anything next to it in your pack and threatens to damage fabric because the edges are sort of sharp.

 How the MSR Windburner Ceramic Skillet cooks